Ikka Fjord

 Ikka Fjord (formerly spelled Ika) is a small, narrow fjord in Southwestern Sermersooq municipality, Greenland.
-It is best known for the presence of hundreds of pillars of the metastable mineral ikaite, which was named after the fjord, and is found in Ikka in dramatic formations unknown to exist elsewhere.
+It is best known for the presence of hundreds of pillars of the metastable mineral ikaite, which was named after the fjord, and is found in Ikka in dramatic formations not known to exist elsewhere.

 History

 Local legend held that the tufa columns of the fjord were the remains of drowned Norsemen who had fallen through the ice, and who had been standing on the bottom ever since.

 Ikka Fjord was first scientifically investigated in collaboration between Arctic researchers and Danish Navy frogmen stationed in Grønnedal in 1962.
 This investigation led to the first discovery of ikaite, which was previously unknown to science, and which tended to disintegrate during transport for analysis.

 In 1995 and 1996, geophysical surveys of the fjord floor were conducted, and a two-year survey in the summers of 2018 and 2019 combining aerial drone photogrammetry and multibeam sonar gathered more data on the structure of the fjord and the ikaite tufa structures located within it.